Aantrreksh/sql-query/event_streams_landing.md

 ## Streaming job details
 {: #streaming-job-details}

-The details of a streaming job show that the states differ from batch query processing.
-*Stopping* is an extra state, which indicates that {{site.data.keyword.sqlquery_short}} is stopping a running job.
+The details of a streaming job show that the states differ from batch query processing. *Stopping* is an extra state that indicates that {{site.data.keyword.sqlquery_short}} is stopping a running job.
 And instead of the *completed* state, a streaming job goes into the *stopped* state.
 The streaming states change from *queued* to *running* to *stopping* or *failed*.

 The job details show the following metrics (instead of *rows_returned*, *rows_read* and *bytes_read*):